rackerlabs/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 #### How can I tell Rackspace about features I would like added or issues I discover while using Rackspace Monitoring?

-Please file a ticket or contact your account team.
+File a ticket or contact your account team.

 #### Does the service support SNMP traps?

-Not at this time.
+At this time, Rackspace Monitoring does not support Simple Network Management Protocol (SNMP) traps.

 #### How is Rackspace Monitoring billed?

-Rackspace Monitoring bills by hourly usage based on how many checks were running in that hour, and from how many monitoring zones were involved.
+Rackspace Monitoring bills by hourly usage based on how many checks were running in that hour, and how many monitoring zones were involved.
 Adjusting your usage is quick and easy, and this flexibility can help reduce unnecessary costs.

 ### Notification plans